gogorichie/gogorichieblog/content/blog/Microsoft/Terrafyknowledge.md

 tags: ["Azure", "microsoft"]
 ---

-*A little disclaimer here these are notes from a demo on 4-28-22 sorry If This Doesn't make sense later.*
+*A little disclaimer here these are notes from a demo on 4-28-22 sorry if this doesn't make sense later.*

 **Overview:**